Do you enjoy eating cereal and oatmeal? Chances are yes, everyone likes cereal!

 1. Country Choice Organic (Nature’s Path)

-To start things off, Nature’s Path looks like a solid company with an offering a wide range of oats and cereals without glyphosate.
+To start things off, Nature’s Path is a company with an offering a wide range of oats and cereals without glyphosate.
 Nature’s Path is from Blaine, WA and offers a wide range of oats and cereals.
 Here are the main ones, among others:

 - Toaster pastries